tatiana-bernon/tatiana-bernon/README.md

     My Portfolio to share with you all my latest projects!

 ## 🌱 I’m currently learning:
-    PHP as well as more about OOP
+    Python as well as more about OOP

 ## 👯 I’m looking to collaborate on:
     Any amazing and meaningful project!